MingCWang/oauth2-practice/README.md

 ## Other skills I learned
 - How to use client side routing with react-router-dom
 - React conditional rendering and animations
+- Became more familiar with front end/back end communication
+- How to structure a monorepo project
 - How to deploy a website with AWS
 ## To dos
 - [x] finish the nav bar and the animations with css